 - 13% free withdrawal after Year 1

-Just as a little reminder, make sure you're asking those additional questions.
+If you read these updates each quarter, you know this is coming, but make sure you're asking those additional questions.
 It all goes back to the CNA.

 If they have money in the turbulent market and want to steady the ship, that's a MYGA sale.
 In the bank accumulating no interest?
 Let's explore.